opf/openproject/docs/development/concepts/inline-editing/README.md

 keywords: development concepts, inline editing, edit forms
 ---

-# Development Concept: Inline Editing
+# Development concept: Inline editing

 Inline editing is a core functionality of work packages and other attributes.